mohsha-msft/xstorehackathon/lcm-blob-versioning-problem/README.md

     - Create new version by uploading a file
     - Download specific version to a local file
     - Update blob-tier of a specific version
-    - Delete all versions having last modified time older then a specific date
+    - Delete all versions created before a specific date-time
-    - Delete all versions having last modified time later then a specific date
+    - Delete all versions created after a specific date-time
-    - Delete all versions having last modified time between a date-time range
+    - Delete all versions created between a given date-time range

 ## Input